Is Reverse Osmosis Water Good for You? Or Does It Over-Filter? - Dr. Axe

 Is Reverse Osmosis Good for You?

 There are advantages to drinking water that’s gone through the reverse osmosis process.
 If you live in an area that’s plagued with water issues and concerns, this can be a good way for you to feel safe about the water that you’re drinking.
-If pesticide or herbicides are a concern in your community, filtering your water through a reverse osmosis system makes a lot of sense.
+If pesticide or herbicides are a concern in your community, filtering your water through a reverse osmosis system makes a lot of sense and has been shown in research to work.

 Reverse osmosis water is also a terrific option when you are camping or visiting a place with suspect local water.
 It’s one of the most effective systems for removing trace minerals in your water.

 There are, however, some disadvantages to reverse osmosis water, too.
-For starters, most reverse osmosis systems have no way to differentiate between “bad” ingredients and good ones.
-So while harmful contaminants are being removed, so are the trace minerals that our bodies need to perform properly, like iron and manganese.
+For starters, most reverse osmosis systems have no way to differentiate between “bad” ingredients and good ones — so while harmful contaminants are removed, so are the trace minerals that our bodies need to perform properly, like iron and manganese.

-In homes, reverse osmosis water systems actually wind up wasting water.
+In homes, reverse osmosis water systems can actually wind up wasting water.
 There’s not as much pressure in these as there are in huge, industrial-size systems, so more energy is needed.
-In total, up to 85 percent of the water can be wasted to produce 15 percent of drinkable water.
-(3)

 Related: Raw Water Trend: Healthier Hydration or Unsafe to Drink?